RockTomate/docs/docs/info/updates.md

 - [Job Editor Window] Improved performance when large Jobs with lots of steps are rendered
 - Added support for Unity 2020.2
 - Upgraded Odin Serializer version
+- New Step status: `Unknown`.
+If you see it, that means there was an internal error when trying to retrieve Step's status.
+Keep an eye out for it and if you see it, report it.

 ### Bug fixes